robwco/workshop-marketing/rfps.md

 <div class="header" markdown="1">

-### Save time, have the most requested elements ready to go
+### How to save hours on RFPs: Re-use these elements

-Based on over 500 RFP specifications, these are the most common specifications you'll be asked you to provide.
-Having these ready to go will save you a ton of time.
+I've compiled the most most common specifications you'll be asked to provide based on over 500 RFPs.
+Have these ready to go and you'll save you a ton of time.

 </div>